douglas86/ci-project4-restaurant-booking-system/README.md

 - so if you need one, follow the following link
 - [generate a new secret key](https://www.makeuseof.com/django-secret-key-generate-new/#:~:text=You%20can%20accidentally%20make%20your,are%20still%20learning%20about%20GitHub.)
 - Then go to [elephantSQL](https://www.elephantsql.com/)
-- And create a new database instance make sure that the version of PostgresSQL is greater than 12
+- And create a new database instance to make sure that the version of PostgresSQL is greater than 12
-- Once created then copy and paste the url in the env.py for the DATABASE_URL string
+- Once created, then copy and paste the url in the env.py for the DATABASE_URL string
 - once that is done, then you can run the command below to run the server
 - python manage.py runserver
 - you can use ctrl + click on the server name that should open up a web browser at the correct port